 The next option is therapy, in which the therapists recommend exercises and help keep the joints flexible.
 In addition to the exercises, the therapists also suggest new ways of completing daily activities.

-Another line of defence is surgery, in which the doctors repair or replace the affected joints.
+Another line of defense is surgery, in which the doctors repair or replace the affected joints.
 After surgery, the joint can return to its original functionality and not cause discomfort and pain.

 3. Psoriatic Arthritis